jnuho/mkdocs/docs/blog/posts/Cat-vs.-Non-cat-Classifier.md

 ---

-I created a web application that analyzes images and determines whether they depict cats or non-cats.
-To achieve this, I utilized `EKS` (Amazon Elastic Kubernetes Service), `Terraform` for infrastructure provisioning, and `Helm` for managing Kubernetes applications.

-1. **Nginx Service**:
+1. `Nginx Frontend`
    - Nginx serves as the static content server, handling HTML, CSS, and JavaScript files.
    - It ensures efficient delivery of frontend resources to users' browsers.

-2. **Go-Gin Server**:
+2. `Go-Gin Backend`
    - The Go-Gin server acts as an intermediary between the frontend and backend services.
    - It receives requests from the frontend, including requests for cat-related information.
    - Additionally, it performs utility functions, such as fetching weather data for three cities using goroutine concurrency (3-worker).

-3. **Python Backend**:
+3. `Python Backend`
    - The Python backend worker is responsible for image classification.
    - TODO (not complete):
     - Given an image URL, it uses PyTorch (and possibly NumPy) to perform binary classification (cat vs. non-cat).
     - The result of the classification is then relayed back to the Go-Gin server.

-4. **Flow of Data**:
+4. `How it works?`
-   - When a user submits an image URL via the frontend, the Go-Gin server receives the request.
+   - When a user submits an image URL via the frontend(browser), the Go-Gin server receives the request.
    - It forwards the request to the Python backend.
    - The Python backend processes the image using the deep learning algorithm.
    - Finally, the result (whether the image contains a cat or not) is sent back to the frontend.

-5. **Local Development Environment**:
-   - During development, I experimented with both `microk8s` (with VirtualBox) and `minikube`.
-   - These local Kubernetes environments allowed me to test and iterate on my setup before deploying to production.

-6. **Next Goal**:
+5. **Next Goal**:
-   - Enhance the Python backend by incorporating a deep learning algorithm.
+   - Enhance the Python backend by incorporating a deep learning algorithm using pytorch.
-   - I initially did a Numpy implementation with 5-Layer and 2,500 repetition.
+   - I initially did a Numpy implementation with 5-Layer and 2,500 iterations for training parameters.
    - Now, I'm exploring the use of PyTorch for training the model and performing predictions